japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 INFO DAGScheduler: Missing parents: [missingStages]
 ```

-handleMapStageSubmitted registers the new job in xref:scheduler:DAGScheduler.adoc#jobIdToActiveJob[jobIdToActiveJob] and xref:scheduler:DAGScheduler.adoc#activeJobs[activeJobs] internal registries, and xref:scheduler:ShuffleMapStage.adoc#addActiveJob[with the final `ShuffleMapStage`].
+handleMapStageSubmitted registers the new job in scheduler:DAGScheduler.md#jobIdToActiveJob[jobIdToActiveJob] and scheduler:DAGScheduler.md#activeJobs[activeJobs] internal registries, and scheduler:ShuffleMapStage.md#addActiveJob[with the final `ShuffleMapStage`].

 NOTE: `ShuffleMapStage` can have multiple ``ActiveJob``s registered.

-handleMapStageSubmitted xref:scheduler:DAGScheduler.adoc#jobIdToStageIds[finds all the registered stages for the input `jobId`] and collects xref:scheduler:Stage.adoc#latestInfo[their latest `StageInfo`].
+handleMapStageSubmitted scheduler:DAGScheduler.md#jobIdToStageIds[finds all the registered stages for the input `jobId`] and collects scheduler:Stage.md#latestInfo[their latest `StageInfo`].

-In the end, handleMapStageSubmitted posts xref:ROOT:SparkListener.adoc#SparkListenerJobStart[SparkListenerJobStart] message to xref:scheduler:LiveListenerBus.adoc[] and xref:scheduler:DAGScheduler.adoc#submitStage[submits the `ShuffleMapStage`].
+In the end, handleMapStageSubmitted posts ROOT:SparkListener.md#SparkListenerJobStart[SparkListenerJobStart] message to scheduler:LiveListenerBus.md[] and scheduler:DAGScheduler.md#submitStage[submits the `ShuffleMapStage`].

-In case the xref:scheduler:ShuffleMapStage.adoc#isAvailable[`ShuffleMapStage` could be available] already, handleMapStageSubmitted xref:scheduler:DAGScheduler.adoc#markMapStageJobAsFinished[marks the job finished].
+In case the scheduler:ShuffleMapStage.md#isAvailable[`ShuffleMapStage` could be available] already, handleMapStageSubmitted scheduler:DAGScheduler.md#markMapStageJobAsFinished[marks the job finished].

-NOTE: DAGScheduler xref:scheduler:MapOutputTracker.adoc#getStatistics[requests `MapOutputTrackerMaster` for statistics for `ShuffleDependency`] that it uses for handleMapStageSubmitted.
+NOTE: DAGScheduler scheduler:MapOutputTracker.md#getStatistics[requests `MapOutputTrackerMaster` for statistics for `ShuffleDependency`] that it uses for handleMapStageSubmitted.

-NOTE: `MapOutputTrackerMaster` is passed in when xref:scheduler:DAGScheduler.adoc#creating-instance[DAGScheduler is created].
+NOTE: `MapOutputTrackerMaster` is passed in when scheduler:DAGScheduler.md#creating-instance[DAGScheduler is created].

 When handleMapStageSubmitted could not find or create a `ShuffleMapStage`, you should see the following WARN message in the logs.